waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Immediate:** Exit Gym and Heal at Pokemon Center.
 - **Next:** Head North to Saffron City (since Snorlax blocks East).
 - **Log:** Entered Route 6 from Vermilion City.
 Heading North.
+- **Log:** Encountered a large pond and two Pokefans blocking the direct path North on Route 6.
+- **Plan:** Navigate East along the south side of the pond (Row 13) to bypass the obstacles and reach the eastern side of the route.